Mission, History & People

 A member of the international , by monitoring pollution and polluters.
 When pollution problems are identified we use all means necessary, including legal action, to correct these problems., CRBI is also known as the Upper Coosa Riverkeeper.
 As such, we work to enforce the

 As a member of the and , we work to influence water resource policy in both Georgia and Alabama so that clean and plentiful water is available today and for future generations.
 We work in four program areas: advocacy, education, water monitoring and restoration.
-Our two staff members, 15-member Board of Directors and 6-member Advisory Board direct the efforts of CRBI's more than 800 members.
+Our staff members, Board of Directors and Advisory Board direct the efforts of CRBI's more than 3500 members.

-View a two-minute introduction to CRBI and its mission:
+View a two-minute introduction to CRBI and its mission below:

 Video production courtesy of Susan Berry and Isee Marketing Group.
 E-mail Susan at firstname.lastname@example.org